raspberrypilearning/quest-seeker/en/step_3.md

 title: Tag your items
 ---

-**Create a new tag.** Go to the ‘Tag’ property at the top of the Inspector window and ‘Add Tag’.
-Click on the ‘+’ and add a tag for your quest, for example 'KeyQuest'.
+**Create a new tag:** Go to the 'Tag' property at the top of the Inspector window and **Add Tag**.
+Click on the **+** and add a tag for your quest, for example 'KeyQuest'.
 This will allow you to find all the GameObjects with the same tag so you can activate and deactivate them.

 ![desc](images/add-new-tag.png)

-**Apply your new tag.** Select the GameObjects that are items in this quest in the Hierarchy window and use the Tag dropdown box to select your new tag from the list.
+**Apply your new tag:** Select the GameObjects that are items in this quest in the Hierarchy window and use the Tag drop-down box to select your new tag from the list.

 ![desc](images/multi-items-select.png)